DhiralKaniya/razorpay-java-client/README.md

 ### About razorpay java client
 This is razorpay payment integration with Java client.
-This repo covers the easiest steps for integration of Razorpay in backend Java and front-end(Angular or React).
+This repo covers the easiest steps to integration of Razorpay in backend Java and front-end(Angular or React).

 Reference link:- [Razorpay link](https://docs.razorpay.com/docs).

-**Strongly recommended to under hosted checkout form for below link**
+**Strongly recommended to lean hosted checkout flow form for below link**
 - [Click here](https://razorpay.com/docs/payment-gateway/web-integration/hosted/)

 **To integrate your razorpay account follow below steps**